 Peter J. Boettke is University Professor of Economics and Philosophy at George Mason University and the BB&T Professor for the Study of Capitalism at the Mercatus Center.
 His publications include Living Economics, The Handbook of Contemporary Austrian Economics, and The Elgar Companion to Austrian Economics.
 He has been the editor of The Review of Austrian Economics since 1998.

 Frédéric Sautet is Associate Professor at The Catholic University of America, Tim Busch School of Business and Economics.
-He is a specialist in Austrian market process theory and teaches entrepreneurship studies.
+He is a specialist in Austrian market process theory, and he teaches entrepreneurship studies.
 He is the author of An Entrepreneurial Theory of the Firm and has published widely on entrepreneurship.

 Trim size: 6 x 9